As an Amazon Associate I earn from qualifying purchases.

-Mine is pretty tame, although I really do prefer it with a trotter tossed in — it adds a lot of collagen to the soup, which makes it richer and thicker.
+My feijoada recipe is pretty tame, although I really do prefer it with a trotter or two tossed in — it adds a lot of collagen to the soup, which makes it richer and thicker.
 Besides, you chop up all the meat and fat from the feet before you serve.

-- 2 pounds white beans or Canario yellow beans
+- 2 pounds white beans, Canario yellow beans, or kidney beans

 - 1 ham hock or smoked turkey leg